Imaginativeone-JavaScript/Advanced-Concepts-Section-03/Notes.md

 	    - Where did we write the function?
 	  - **At Compile Time** Where was the code written?
 	- [ ] 031.
 Hoisting | 11min
+	  - The behavior of moving variables and function-declarations to the top(s) of their respective environments

 	- [ ] 032.
 Exercise: Hoisting | 4min
 	- [ ] 033.
 Exercise: Hoisting 2 | 7min
 	- [ ] 034.
 Exercise: Hoisting 3 | 1min